aptos-foundation/AIPs/aips/aip-41.md

 **O1:** Should the `randomness` module be part of `aptos_framework` rather than `aptos_std`?
 One reason to keep it in `aptos_std` is in case it might be needed by some of the cryptographic modules there (e.g., perhaps interactive ZKP verifiers that use public coins could use the `randomness` module).

-**O2:** Support for private `entry `functions might not be fully implemented: i.e., entry functions could still be wrapped around in a Move script potentially.
+**O2:** Support for private `entry `functions might not be fully implemented: i.e., private `entry` functions could still be callable from a Move script.
 Or perhaps they are not even callable from a TXN.

 ## Reference Implementation